 When to Contact a Medical Professional

-See your health care provider right away if you have symptoms.
+See your provider right away if you have symptoms, especially if you've traveled to places where the disease is common.
 It is important to begin treatment as soon as possible.

 Insect control measures can help prevent the spread of sleeping sickness in high-risk areas.